SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 ## 2. Data information

 #### 2.1 Data processing

-In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets the model requirements.
+In this section, we will begin by introducing the **data information** utilized in this model.
+Next, we will describe the training **data formats**.
+Finally, we will provide instructions on how to create a dataset that adheres to the model's requirements.

-We have provided example data format compatible with DESSO input data (DESSO input data format: See `data/encode_201/ABF2_AC.seq.gz`.
-If you are trying to train DESSO with your own data, please process your data into the same format as given in above example input data.
+We have included an example data format that is compatible with the DESSO input data format (DESSO input data format: See `data/encode_201/ABF2_AC.seq.gz`.
+If you intend to train DESSO with your own data, please ensure that your data is processed into the same format.

-If you want to preprocess your TF-species specific input bed file to DESSO input file format, for an example `/data/ABF2/ABF2.bed`.
+You have to process your TF-species specific input bed file to DESSO input file format.
+We here provide a `/data/ABF2/ABF2.bed` file for an example.

 Therefore, you need to download genome file for your species of interest and place both TF-specific bed file and genome in the [data/] directory.
 For example: